tc39/proposal-shadowrealm/explainer.md

 ### <a name='DOMVirtualization'></a>DOM Virtualization

-Applications should have control over their own codebase, and requiring other libraries to change to meet our requirements is not trivial.

-We still want things to still interact with the DOM without spending any excessive amount of resources.
+We still want things to interact with the DOM without spending any excessive amount of resources.

 It is important for applications to emulate the DOM as best as possible.
+Requiring authors to change their code to run in our virtualized environment is difficult.
+Specially if they are using third party libraries.

 ```js
 import virtualDocument from 'virtual-document';